Magnolia Tree

 the fragility of my own breath

-yet, somehow, in doing so,
+Yet, somehow, by doing so,

 I steep myself in sunshine

-and my tea gets a little bit stronger,
+and my tea gets a little bit stronger.

 I stand beside my screen door in the summertime